- Rate Movie[Total: 7 Average: 2.3]

 |Domestic Gross: $4,197,729||Overseas Gross: $800,000|

-Gloria was first announced as a summer 1998 release and then pushed back to the January dumping ground on January 22, 1999 where it was the only wide release opening.
+Gloria was first announced as a summer 1998 release, but it was pushed back to the January dumping ground on January 22, 1999 where it was the only wide release opening.
 Buzz was largely negative going into release and tracking was pointing to a terrible $3.5M to $4M opening weekend.
 Knowing they have a total misfire on their hands, Sony did not screen Gloria for critics and the reviews that eventually posted were miserable.
-The film was dead on arrival with just $2,143,089 — placing #15 for the frame led by holdover Varsity Blues.
+The movie was dead on arrival with just $2,143,089 — placing #15 for the frame led by holdover Varsity Blues.
 Those that showed up opening weekend gave Gloria a toxic C+ cinemascore and it sank 61.1% to $832,846 the following session and then promptly lost most of its theater count.
 The brief domestic run closed with only $4,197,729.
 Sony would see returned about $2.2M after theaters take their percentage of the gross, which barely even covers the cost of striking release prints — and leaving the marketing spend in the red.

 Recorded overseas numbers were an anemic $800,000.